by Sarah Bush

 1. Review signatures and platforms

+Reviewing signatures and platforms is the essential first step to understanding what needs to change after a merger.
 Use the Exclaimer portal to assess what needs to change.

 Compare formats from both organizations